bluiska/AlterNATIVE/README.md

       2. `quantity` -> returns the number of characters in the strings
       3. `exists` -> checkes whether a squence of characters exist in the string returning true or false based on the result
       4. `extract from` -> returns a string with the values in-between the supplied indexes
+    5. Selection options available: if(when, or when, otherwise) and case(check) statement
+    6. Loop options available: for, while(as long as), do-while (execute-until)
+    7. Data types: float(decimal), string(text), boolean(logical).
+All of these can be one dimensional arrays too.
+    8. Blocks are defined by arrows. -> statements <-

 ### 3. Sample program explanations